 In 2011 the consortium, led by the construction firms Basil Read, Group5 and Bouygues, was named the preferred bidder for the project, which includes the construction, maintenance and operation of the roads, paid for by collecting tolls, and which will run for 30 years before being handed over to Sanral.

 The matter came to a head in 2011 "after it became clear that our concerns were not being addressed", said Herron.
+The city sought an interdict against Sanral to stop it from continuing with the project pending the outcome of an application by the city to review and set aside the decisions that led to the declaration of the toll road.

 These include decisions by the then minister for the environment, Marthinus van Schalkwyk, to grant environmental authorisation for the project in 2008; by the then transport minister, Jeff Radebe, to approve the declaration of the specified parts of the highways as toll roads; and by Sanral to declare the highways as toll roads.